alpacanetworks/alpacon-cli/README.md

 **Note**: Detailed documentation, including usage guides and best practices, is in progress and will be available soon.

 ## Installation
-Download `Alpacon CLI` as a binary directly from our [releases page](https://github.com/alpacanetworks/alpacon-cli/releases).
+Download the latest `Alpacon CLI` directly from our releases page or install it using package managers on Linux.
-This ensures quick access to the most up-to-date version.

-**Coming Soon**: Plans are in motion to provide Alpacon CLI through Homebrew for macOS users and as a native package for Linux distributions.

 ### macOS
 ```bash